crs8973/BathymetricDriftGroupRepository/README.md

 Wölfl, A.-C., Snaith, H., Amirebrahimi, S., Devey, C. W., Dorschel, B., Ferrini, V., Huvenne, V. A. I., Jakobsson, M., Jencks, J., Johnston, G., Lamarche, G., Mayer, L., Millar, D., Pedersen, T. H., Picard, K., Reitz, A., Schmitt, T., Visbeck, M., Weatherall, P., & Wigley, R. (2019).
 Seafloor Mapping-The Challenge of a Truly Global Ocean Bathymetry.
 Frontiers in Marine Science, 6, 283. https://doi.org/10.3389/fmars.2019.00283

-Include a well organized readme in the repo's highest level folder such that when someone navigates to the repo, they immediately see a nicely rendered readme file.

-The readme should describe what content the repo intends to provide, what problems it aims to solve, and what material can be found within (and where).